gowtham-chandrasekaran/Tinder-clone-frontend/README.md

 Built using React.

-You can find the backend here: https://github.com/gowthambalboa/Tinder-clone-backend
+You can find the backend repo here: https://github.com/gowthambalboa/Tinder-clone-backend

 # Description